 The walls in the bathroom and hall are painted Benjamin Moore Classic Gray, and the trim is Benjamin Moore White.
 Care to see the wallpaper going up?
 Here you go:

 Zen-like Accessories… I wanted the bathroom to feel airy and spa-like, so there was no need for too many accessories, but the space is large enough that it would look stark without them.
 I found this teak shower bench but hated the finish so I painted it light grey, and now it’s perfect upon the warm wood-toned floor next to the toilet where it sort of buffers it when you walk through the bathroom door.
 If you can’t have the toilet in a closet or a partial wall, this is the next best thing.
-On the toilet is my favorite white candle – a Capri Blue volcano candle you can find here.
+On the toilet is my favorite white candle – a Capri Blue volcano candle.
 The rustic teak stool near the tub (which got a wash of BM Revere Pewter a few years back) was shopped from my house (here’s a cute one), and I always have Diptyque candles around me.
 The Pamuk Turkish striped towels are a luxurious touch.

 Let me know if you have any questions about the transformation of this space — I’m happy to help!